kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 In this guide, you deploy a sample NGINX server and configure the server for HTTPS traffic.
 You use the server to try out the TLS passthrough feature for deprecated cipher suites.

 {{% notice tip %}}
-This guide assumes that you want to use hybrid gateway delegatin to configure TLS passthrough for your upstream.
+This guide assumes that you want to use hybrid gateway delegation to configure TLS passthrough for your upstream.
 If you want to put this configuration in your gateway directly, follow the steps in [Pass TLS traffic through for depcrecated cipher suites](#tls-passthrough).
 {{% /notice %}}

 1. Follow steps 1-7 in [Pass TLS traffic through for deprecated cipher suites](#tls-passthrough) to deploy the NGINX server and set it up for HTTPS traffic.